Ihjas-tk/Evaluation-Assignment-for-Internship-with-DataPOEM/README.md

 # Evaluation Assignment for Internship with DataPOEM
 ### Ihjas Ahammed TK (20MDT1022)

 I have completed the first three questions from section 2.
 Each folder contains the corresponding project and the video explaning each of them.
-I have aslo given the link for each project's explanation uploaded on youtube.
+I have also given the link for each project's explanation video uploaded on youtube.

 ### 1. An End-to-End solution for the Handwritten Digit Recognition System
    > The Link to the Video Explanation on [Youtube](https://www.youtube.com/watch?v=Omz0xT2r130)